Peter-SB/PySync-DJ/docs/Design Specification Document.md

 - Utilised Test-Driven Development (TDD) to refine functions, such as extracting Spotify playlists from URLs.
 - Iteratively improved the project, addressing edge cases and optimising performance.
 - Adhere to SOLID principles where practical.
-- Multiprocessing tracks in a fan-out producer/consumer like model.
+- Multiprocessing tracks in a fan-out producer/consumer-like model.
 [Read more here](Relase%20Notes.md).